Why the Lawsuit From Lizzo’s Former Dancers Is Such a Bombshell

 On Tuesday, news broke of workplace harassment allegations against the pop singer Lizzo.
-Three of Lizzo’s former background dancers—Crystal Williams, Arianna Davis, and Noelle Rodriguez—filed a suit against the “About Damn Time” singer, her dance captain, Shirlene Quigley, and her production company, Big Grrrl Big Touring, Inc., for a slew of harassment allegations including (but not nearly limited to) sexual harassment, body shaming, cultivating a hostile work environment, and, specifically on the part of Quigley, religious harrassment.
+Three of Lizzo’s former background dancers—Crystal Williams, Arianna Davis, and Noelle Rodriguez—filed a suit against the “About Damn Time” singer, her dance captain, Shirlene Quigley, and her production company, Big Grrrl Big Touring, Inc., for a slew of harassment allegations including (but not nearly limited to) sexual harassment, body shaming, cultivating a hostile work environment, and, specifically on the part of Quigley, religious harassment.
 The criticisms of Lizzo, which are still unfolding as her former creative director and other previous collaborators of hers continue to speak out in support of the plaintiffs, have stunned the world as they present an incredibly stark contrast to Lizzo’s brand of body positivity, anti-bullying, and self-love.
 The irony mounts when you consider that the majority of Lizzo’s touring performers are, as the suit says, “full-figured women of color.”
+[Update, Aug.
+3, 2023, at 10:00 a.m.: On Thursday, Lizzo fully denied all allegations in a statement posted to her social media.]
 News of the lawsuit sent the internet into a tizzy, with well-warranted criticism, dismay, unwarranted retaliatory fatphobia, and additional allegations flying every which way.
 Below, our best attempt to make some sense of the allegations against Lizzo and the public’s reaction to them.

 Break this down for me: What exactly did Lizzo (allegedly) do?